vhaudiquet/ubuntu-project-docs/docs/staging/phased-updates.md

 * Where should the information be stored in Launchpad?
 * Who should be allowed to change the value?
 * How should the process be paused for a particular package?
-* What should the rollout curve look like?
+* What should the roll-out curve look like?

 ## Further development

-* An automatic link could be added from the error tracker to the rollout script so that it pauses propagation if there is a spike in crashes with the new version.
+* An automatic link could be added from the error tracker to the roll-out script so that it pauses propagation if there is a spike in crashes with the new version.